8 Strategies For Helping Students Learn To Ask For Help

 Restate this tired phrase in a more positive way: “Questions are welcome, so please ask them.
 If you have a question, I guarantee someone else has the same one, so you’ll be doing the class a favor by allowing me the chance to clarify for everyone.”

-4. Communicate The Ideas That Everyone Needs Help
+4. Communicate The Idea That Everyone Needs Help

 Consider inviting older members of the local community to come to visit and reveal ways that asking for help has benefitted them.
-Revealing to younger students that getting help is the norm at the higher level makes them aware that receiving help is universal and O.K.
+Revealing to younger students that getting help is the norm in the creative, scientific, and professional world makes them aware that receiving help is universal and okay.
 Once in the know, students can let down their guard and be open to receiving help earlier so that they can thrive.

 5. Play A Game

 Establish your classroom as a place that fosters a growth mindset.
 Have students get to know each other by asking them to write on a piece of paper two things they are good at and two challenges they typically struggle with regarding the subject you teach.

 In small groups, share strengths and challenges.
 For each share, the group comes together to offer help to each person and brainstorm how they can offer the individual assistance when they need it: “You can count on me (us) when you need help with __________.”
 This support structure will inspire community and empathy where students will simultaneously want to help and accept help.

 Further, you can gamify it using gamification.
 Done well, gamification works.
 Start by offering points or rewards or playful barriers to encourage students to ask for help when they need it–and for knowing the difference between when they need help and when they don’t.

 6. Set The Expectation / Map Out The Road Ahead